-The District adopted a Capital Asset Policy effective 6/30/2018 which implemented new capitalization thresholds and resulted in the write-off of a group of assets that did not meet this criterion.
-Approximately \$694,789 in assets were written off and the District recognized a loss of \$203,541, which represented the remaining net book value of these assets.
+Approximately \$357,719 in assets were written off or disposed of in fiscal year 2018/19 and the District recognized a net loss on disposal of \$2,615.
 All capital assets are valued at historical cost and depreciated over their estimated useful lives using the straight-line method.